relatable-course-visualization/Relatable/database/database_documentation.md

 ## MySQL Tables

-For each table, the first row is the fields and the second is an example record.
+For each table, the first row is the fields and the latter are example records.
 Datatypes and incrementation are included for specificity.

 ### Course Table